nanoc/nanoc.app/content/the-road-to-nanoc-4-0.md

 Dear nanoc users,

-Almost six years ago, the first nanoc release saw the daylight.
+Almost six years ago, the first nanoc release saw the light of day.
 It started out as a glorified Ruby script, but has since then evolved into a reliable application that has served many people well for years.
-I am proud of what I have achieved with nanoc, no small part thanks to the many contributions I have received from the community.
+I am proud of what I have achieved with nanoc, in no small part thanks to the many contributions I have received from the community.
 Many thanks to all of you!

 In the past few months, I have received a significant amount of feedback for nanoc.
-This has been a quite enlightening experience to get to know the proper needs that you and other nanoc users have.
+This has been quite an enlightening experience to get to know the proper needs that you and other nanoc users have.
 Unfortunately, I reached a saddening conclusion: nanoc is not ready for Web 3.0.
 The reason became crystal clear pretty quickly: Ruby is not web scale.

 I have been quite intrigued by [Hakyll](http://jaspervdj.be/hakyll/) lately.
 Like nanoc, Hakyll is a static site generator, but unlike nanoc, it is written in [Haskell](http://haskell.org/).
 It is written by [Jasper](http://jaspervdj.be/), who used to be a good friend before he started working on his own static site generator.
 That aside, Hakyll demonstrates that Haskell is a superior language that, unlike Ruby, _is_ web scale.